TheMadDodger/Glory/README.md

 # Glory
-Glory is a high performance vulkan based 3D game engine made solely for FPS games.
+Glory is a modular Game Engine suitable for any type of game.
+It also comes with an editor.

+README UNDER CONSTRUCTION